-During 2013, revenues and other financing sources were less than final budgetary estimates by the amount of prior year fund balance carried forward of approximately \$9.4 million.
-Excluding the fund balance carryforward, the final budgeted revenues and other financing sources were equal to the actual amount of approximately \$12.4 million.
-There was a decrease of approximately \$9.6 million from the original budgeted expenditures to the final amended budget for the year; attributable primarily to certain economic development projects that did not take place in 2013 as originally anticipated.
-Overall, total expenditures were approximately equal to final budgeted appropriations for the year ended September 30, 2013.
+During 2014, revenues and other financing sources were less than final budgetary estimates by the amount of prior year fund balance carried forward of approximately \$2.0 million.
+Excluding the fund balance carryforward, the actual revenues and other financing sources were approximately \$16,000 greater than the final budgeted amount of approximately \$12.0 million.
+There was a decrease of approximately \$8.8 million from the original budgeted expenditures to the final amended budget for the year; attributable primarily to certain economic development projects that did not take place in 2014 as originally anticipated.
+Overall, total expenditures were approximately \$843,000 less than the final budgeted appropriations for the year ended September 30, 2014.
+This was due to expenditures being less than anticipated for Areawide and Neighborhood Plans and Redevelopment Projects.